 - It's Included:

 - Airfare from Cuenca to Quito

 - Accommodations for 1 night in Riobamba, 3 nights in Cuenca, and 1 night in Quito

 - 13 meals—5 breakfasts, 5 lunches, 3 dinners

 - Services of our own resident OAT Trip Leader, who speaks English and the native language

 - All transfers

-After the conclusion of our Ultimate Galápagos Exploration & Ecuador's Amazon Wilds adventure today, we depart Quito for Riobamba, traveling on the Pan-American Highway along the Avenue of the Volcanoes.
-Here we’ll see rushing rivers descending from snowcapped Andes peaks to water the farm fields of the local people.
+Having concluded our Machu Picchu & the Galápagos adventure, today we depart Quito for Riobamba, following the Pan-American Highway along the Avenue of the Volcanoes.
+Here we’ll see large and small farms, called haciendas, that are irrigated by rushing rivers descending from snowcapped Andean peaks.
 This part of Ecuador is home to more people of pure Incan and pre-Incan descent than any other part of the country.

 We stop along the way to discover the bustling indigenous markets for which this region is famous.
 Some specialize in traditional crafts like items made from wool and leather; others offer the local crops or flowers.
 All give us the chance to encounter local people and truly experience the culture and the landscape of this Andean region.
-We also visit a greenhouse where roses are cultivated just before stopping for an included lunch.
+We also visit a greenhouse where roses are cultivated (unless it is a weekend or holiday, when the greenhouse is closed) just before stopping for an included lunch.